This post may contain affiliate links. Please read my disclosure policy.

 - Preheat the oven.

-- Form the dough into a disk and refrigerate.
-Roll out the dough and fit into a tart pan.
+- Form the dough into a disk and chill in the refrigerator.
+Roll out the dough on a lightly floured work surface and fit into a tart pan.
 Trim the excess dough and freeze the pastry shell for 30-minutes.

 - Line the pastry case with foil then fill with baking beans or pie weights.
 Bake for 30 minutes.
 Remove the beans and continue baking for another 5 minutes or until set.